PIANO DI LAVORO ELETTRICO CEI 11-27

 Work near live parts

-In the case of work in the vicinity of live parts of any nature, it is necessary to adopt safety systems such as screens, barriers, enclosures, insulating protectors, provision of safety distances, provision of supervision and/or surveillance.
+When working near live parts of any kind, safety systems such as screens, barriers, enclosures, insulating protectors, provision of safety distances, provision of supervision and/or surveillance must be adopted.

-Proximity work must be carried out by PES or PAV.
-Ordinary persons (PEC) may carry out proximity work provided that a PES manages the electrical risk through supervision or surveillance (the latter may also be carried out by a PAV).
+Work in proximity must be carried out by a PES or PAV.
+Ordinary persons (PEC) may carry out work in proximity provided that a PES manages the electrical risk through supervision or surveillance (the latter can also be carried out by a PAV).

 C. Maintenance procedures